 University of New Haven’s Mike Lawlor, an associate professor of criminal justice, said following the state trial that the prosecution may not have filed the case if Georgia’s hate crime law had been in effect at the time.

 The outrage over Arbery’s death sparked enough momentum for the Georgia Legislature to follow through on passing a hate crimes law in 2020 and in the subsequent year repealing the citizen’s arrest law that dated back to antebellum.

 “You could argue that if Georgia already had a hate crimes law and if that was actually charged as part of the state prosecution, maybe the feds wouldn’t have gotten involved,” Lawlor said.

 According to Georgia and federal laws, more severe punishment can be meted out for crimes motivated by a victim’s race, color, religion, national origin, sex, sexual orientation, gender, or disability.

-The McMichaels tried to avoid the federal trial through a deal with the prosecution, but they withdrew their guilty plea after a judge rejected the terms following the Abery’s family’s passionate requests for the judge to do so.
+The McMichaels tried to avoid the federal trial through a deal with the prosecution, but they withdrew their guilty plea after a judge rejected the terms following the Abery’s family passionate requests for the judge to do so.
 Wanda Cooper-Jones, Arbery’s mother, criticized the sentences that would have allowed both men to serve the first 30 years of their sentences in federal prison rather than a state prison.

 Georgia Recorder is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
 Georgia Recorder maintains editorial independence.
 Contact Editor John McCosh for questions: email@example.com.
 Follow Georgia Recorder on Facebook and Twitter.